icon

 International Research Centre for Cultural Studies

-The International Research Centre for Cultural Studies (IRCCS, 文化研究國際中心) replaced the Centre for Popular Culture in the Humanities (which was established in 2016) in August 2022, as a new vibrant hub for cultural studies research and development under the Faculty of Humanities (FHM) at The Education University of Hong Kong.
+The International Research Centre for Cultural Studies (IRCCS, 文化研究國際中心) replaced the Centre for Popular Culture in the Humanities (which was established in 2016) in August 2022, as a dynamic and forward-looking vibrant hub for interdisciplinary cultural studies research and development under the Faculty of Humanities (FHM) at The Education University of Hong Kong.

-With current research initiatives spanning two primary areas - Critical Migration Studies and Comparative Cultures of Care – alongside our community-driven "Once City One Book Hong Kong" Program, and with members across the Humanities and Social Science faculties, IRCCS is dedicated to developing interdisciplinary Cultural Studies.
-Areas of research include qualitative cultural research (e.g. ethnography, inter-textual studies, diary/memory studies, etc.), visual and digital media studies, cultural and creative industry research, advancing cultural theory such as postcolonial and new materialist theories, critical cultural pedagogy, cultural identity studies, and so on.
+With current research initiatives spanning key primary areas including Critical Migration Studies, Comparative Cultures of Care, and Sustainable Humanities – alongside our community-driven "Once City One Book Hong Kong" Program, and with members across the Humanities and Social Science faculties, IRCCS is dedicated to developing interdisciplinary Cultural Studies, with a strong commitment to innovation, public engagement, and global collaboration.
+Areas of research include qualitative cultural research (e.g. ethnography, inter-textual studies, diary/memory studies, etc.), visual and digital media studies, cultural and creative industry research, critical care studies, environmental cultural studies, advancing cultural theories such as postcolonial and new materialist theories, critical cultural pedagogy, cultural identity studies, and so on.
 Since the Centre is located in EdUHK, it will maintain a focus on the cultural studies of education.

-Through the organization of international conferences, symposiums, webinars, research workshops, salons, as well as providing support for individual research projects, IRCCS has developed a wide international network and fostered vibrant intellectual communities, catalyzing dialogues in interdisciplinary fields encompassing care studies and critical migrant studies.
-IRCCS also serves as a "Cultural R&D" platform for the promotion of research activities in cultural studies at the University.
+Through the organization of international conferences, symposiums, webinars, research workshops and salons, as well as providing support for individual research projects, IRCCS has developed a wide local and international network and fostered vibrant intellectual communities, catalyzing dialogues in interdisciplinary fields encompassing care studies and critical migrant studies.
+With the recent launch of the IRCCS Working Paper Series, as well as the ‘EdU Care Portal’ – an open-access digital archive supporting care studies and sustainable humanities, IRCCS also serves as a "Cultural R&D" hub for the promotion of research activities in cultural studies at the University, playing an active role in mentoring early-career academics and postgraduate students.

 The pedagogical support for cultural studies comes from FHM’s Department of Literature and Cultural Studies, which saw the offering of key undergraduate courses such as Gender and Popular Culture, Introduction to Film Studies and Postcolonial Literatures in English.
-In these courses and seminars, students are exposed to postcolonial theories, fandom studies, media and cultural theories, and feminist theories.
-More recently, digital humanities and environmental humanities methods and practices have been adopted.
+These courses expose students to postcolonial theories, fandom studies, media and cultural theories, feminist theories, digital humanities and environmental humanities.

 The Centre is administered by a Management Committee, which reports to the Faculty of Humanities and the Office of the Vice President (Research and Development).
 The Management Committee consists of faculty members of FHM and EdUHK.
 An Advisory Board will be formed, consisting of international experts in cultural studies.
 Besides, the IRCCS will establish close links with various cultural studies research centres around Hong Kong for collaboration and intellectual exchange.